HCurtis2/Comp-Playbook-/users.md

 cd /etc/passwd
 ## cross check the users that should be there normally.
 Some will be in the beginning users but most will be towards the end of the etc/passwd file
 passwd "username"
+### cross off the passwords from the list when you have to change the passwords.
+IE for admin users and things like that.